-Figure 1: Explicit Fast OGDA outperforms all other explicit methods For the first numerical experiments we consider the same setting as in [49], namely, we take n = 200, which means that the underlying space is \mathbb{R}^{400} , and allow a maximum number of iterations of 5×10^5 .
-Figure 1 presents the convergence behaviour of the different methods when solving (74) in logarithmic scale.
-One can see that the anchoring based methods perform better than the classical algorithms EG and OGDA, and that Nesterov-EAG performs better than Halpern-OGDA, which reconfirms a finding of [47] and is not surprising when one takes into account that the first allows for larger step sizes than EAG-V (and Halpnern-OGDA).
-On the other hand, Fast OGDA outperforms all the other methods in spite of the fact that the step size is restricted to $(0, \frac{1}{2L})$.
-Figure 2 shows that the parameter $\alpha > 2$ influences significantly the convergence behaviour of the explicit Fast OGDA method.
-For this numerical experiment we take n = 1000, which means that the underlying space is \mathbb{R}^{2000} , and allow a maximum number of iterations of 5×10^5 .
-The speed of convergence increases with increasing α and seem to be much better than o(1/k).
-Let us mention that the minimax problem (74) was constructed to show lower complexity bounds of first order methods for convex-concave saddle point problems.
+Fig. 2 The parameter α influences the convergence behavior of explicit Fast OGDA based methods perform better than the classical algorithms EG and OGDA, and that Nesterov-EAG performs better than Halpern-OGDA, which reconfirms a finding of [47] and is not surprising when one takes into account that the first allows for larger step sizes than EAG-V (and Halpnern-OGDA).
+On the other hand, Fast OGDA outperforms all the other methods in spite of the fact that the step size is restricted to $(0, \frac{1}{27})$.
+Figure 2 shows that the parameter $\alpha > 2$ influences significantly the convergence behavior of the explicit Fast OGDA method.
+For this numerical experiment, we take n = 1000, which means that the underlying space is \mathbb{R}^{2000} , and allow a maximum number of iterations of 5×10^5 .
+The speed of convergence increases with increase in α and seems to be much better than o(1/k).
+Let us mention that the minimax problem 74 was constructed to show lower complexity bounds of first-order methods for convex-concave saddle point problems.
 For Nesterov's dynamical systems with $\frac{\alpha}{t}$ as damping coefficient and the corresponding numerical algorithms approaching the minimization of a smooth and convex function, it is known that α influences in the same way the convergence rates of the objective function values.
-Another intriguing
+Another intriguing similarity with Nesterov's continuous and discrete schemes is the evident oscillatory behavior of the trajectories, however, there for the objective function values, while for explicit Fast OGDA for the norm of the operator along the trajectory/sequence of generated iterates.
+This suggests that Nesterov's acceleration approach can improve the convergence behavior of continuous and discrete-time approaches beyond the optimization setting.
+In the following we complement the comparative study of the above numerical methods by following the performance profile developed by Dolan and Moré [21].
+We denote by S the set of the algorithms/solvers (i)-(vi) from above, where for the